codewitch-honey-crisis/gfx/README.md

 #### Primitives

-Drawing primitives include lines, points, rectangles, arcs, and ellipses each except the first two in filled and unfilled varieties.
+Drawing primitives include lines, points, rectangles, arcs, ellipses  and polygons each except the first two in filled and unfilled varieties.
 Most take bounding rectangles to define their extents, and for some such as arcs and lines, orientation of the rectangle will alter where or how the element is drawn.

 #### Draw Sources